 Fleas and ticks spread disease.

 While flea bites turn into red, itchy lumps, they’re not just a source of irritation.
 They’re also a common source of illness, and some of them are quite serious.
-The plague responsible for wiping out millions during the Middle Ages was spread by fleas, and while treatments are much more effective today, fleas still carry the bubonic plague.
+Fleas spread the plague responsible for wiping out millions during the Middle Ages, and while treatments are much more effective today, fleas still carry the bubonic plague.
 You can also catch typhus or cat-scratch fever from fleas in addition to many tick-borne illnesses.
 Ticks are known for spreading Lyme disease, a mysterious illness which affects every facet of life.
 However, they’re also capable of transmitting Rocky Mountain Fever, babesiosis, POW Virus and other life-threatening conditions.
 At their least destructive, both fleas and ticks can cause infections at bite sites, and they’re pretty gross to deal with.

 Fleas and ticks attack both people and pets.